Perhaps India is the only country with women goddesses. And that’s exactly what makes it bewildering!

 Enrol them in Self defense classes: Every parent should enroll their girls in self defense classes.
 We cannot and should not rely on the system to protect our girls for us.
 Teach your girls to hit hard with all their might and at all the right places.

 Equip them with right tools: Pepper spray, pull-pin alarms can really help.
-All we need is to carry them with us.
+All we need is to carry them with us, along with the usual child safety guidelines.

 Teach them to Stay Alert: The same study also indicated that women or girls who appeared carefree and less attentive in public places were easier targets.
 Teach them early on to stay alert, make note of their surroundings and shout their lungs out if they sense danger.

 Replace Fairytales with Super Women Stories: Teach your girls to be their own heroes.
 Read about real women who accomplished greatness, broke glass ceilings, climbed Mt.
 Everest to your children.
+Or, the best of all — great women in science and tech.
 These stories will build confidence in your daughters that they are no less and teach your sons to treat women as equals.

 And while we teach to daughters to be Kali, we need to teach our sons to respect women.
 We need to teach them NO means NO. They need to understand that their sisters and mothers are no less.
 They need to learn to stay within their boundaries.